Service Fabric terminology overview

 There are system services that are created in every cluster that provide the platform capabilities of Service Fabric.

-Naming Service: Each Service Fabric cluster has a Naming service, which resolves service names to a location in the cluster.
-You manage the service names and properties, similar to an internet Domain Name Service (DNS) for the cluster.
-Clients securely communicate with any node in the cluster using the Naming Service to resolve a service name and its location.
-Applications move within the cluster for example due to failures, resource balancing, or the resizing of the cluster.
-You can develop services and clients which resolve the current network location.
-Clients obtain the actual machine IP address and port where it is currently running.
+Naming Service: Each Service Fabric cluster has a Naming Service, which resolves service names to a location in the cluster.
+You manage the service names and properties, like an internet Domain Name System (DNS) for the cluster.
+Clients securely communicate with any node in the cluster by using the Naming Service to resolve a service name and its location.
+Applications move within the cluster.
+For example, this can be due to failures, resource balancing, or the resizing of the cluster.
+You can develop services and clients that resolve the current network location.
+Clients obtain the actual machine IP address and port where it's currently running.